UM-R-for-EnvSci-Auditor/Wk07-Class_materials/README.md

-# Week 7 Classc ode
+# Wk06-Class_materials
+Code to be used during the Week 7 class